Published: October 15, 2021

-One of Wix’s biggest selling points is its ridiculously huge collection of templates.
-The site offers nearly 700 different templates for you to choose from.
+One of Wix’s most significant selling points is its ridiculously massive collection of templates.
+According to the most recent Wix statistics, the site offers over 900 different templates for you to choose from.

-In some respects, there is an argument to be made about quantity vs quality, with Squarespace only offering top quality themes.
+In some respects, there is an argument to be made about quantity vs quality, with Squarespace only offering top–quality themes.
 But the sheer amount of choice you get with Wix puts them ahead in this one.

 One of the biggest sticking points for most people is going to be the price.

-Wix’s unstructured editor and drag and drop builder allows you to move objects around the page as you see fit.
-This gives you a huge amount of creative control over the process.
+Wix’s unstructured editor and drag and drop builder allow you to move objects around the page as you see fit.
+They give you a vast amount of creative control over the process.

 Wix can be an excellent website builder to use if you have a small business and you want to create your own website hassle-free.

 There are several tiers for Wix users to choose from, the most basic of which is free.
 This can be useful if you just want to put together a nice and simple website.